Jewel of the Eastern Bay of Plenty

-The Ohiwa Harbour is a large shallow estuary situated 11 kilometres east of Whakatane and 16 kilometres west of Opotiki in the eastern Bay of Plenty, in the North Island of New Zealand.
+The Ohiwa Harbour is a large shallow estuary situated 11km east of Whakatane and 16km west of Opotiki in the Eastern Bay of Plenty, in New Zealand's North Island.

 The catchment extends far inland into the upper reaches of the Nukuhou River.
-The landscape that embraces the Harbour is in places rolling hill country and in others steep and dramatic.
-A multitude of peninsulas, spurs and gullies form a convoluted harbour edge that is dotted with salt-marshes, wetlands and mudflats.
+Gentle undulating ground turns to steep hills and a multitude of peninsulas, spurs and gullies form a convoluted harbour edge dotted with salt-marshes, wetlands and mudflats.

-The inner Harbour is protected to the northwest by the Ohope spit and to the northeast by the Ohiwa spit and dunes system.
-There are 10 small islands in the Harbour and many channels and sandbanks, which shift and meander with the tides and seasons.
+The inner harbour is protected to the northwest by the Ohope spit and to the northeast by the Ohiwa spit and dunes system.
+There are 10 small islands in the harbour and many channels and sandbanks that shift and meander with the tides and seasons.

 Issues and community values